Hugh Hamilton, 1st Viscount of Glenawly: Life

-Hugh Hamilton also was the paternal uncle of the royal adjutant, lieutenant colonel Malcolm Hamilton (1635–1699) and of general, baron Hugo Hamilton (1655–1724), as well as great-uncle of field marshal count Gustav David Hamilton of Barsebäck (1699–1788) and of military judge, field marshal, baron Hugo Johan Hamilton.
+Hugh Hamilton also was the paternal uncle of the royal adjutant, lieutenant colonel Malcolm Hamilton (1635–1699) and of general, baron Hugo Hamilton (1655–1724), as well as great-uncle of field marshal count Gustaf David Hamilton of Barsebäck (1699–1788) and of military judge, field marshal, baron Hugo Johan Hamilton.
 Yet one of his nephews was colonel, baron Gustav Hamilton (1650s-1691), a participant of the Williamite War in Ireland and community-chosen governor of Enniskillen.